scionproto/scion/doc/manuals/common.rst

          while :option:`underlay.remote <topology-json remote>` is the address of the remote side of the link.

-         In the configuration for the corresponding interface in the neighbor AS, these addresses are exactly swapped.
+         In the configuration for the corresponding interface in the neighbor AS, these addresses are exactly swapped (unless one or both routers are behind NAT).

          .. option:: remote = <ip|hostname>:<port>, required

             The IP/UDP address of the corresponding router interface in the neighbor AS.
+If that router is behind NAT, this address should be its public address.

          .. option:: local = [<ip|hostname>]:<port>, required

             The IP/UDP address of this router interface.
             The IP or hostname can be omitted; in this case the router will just bind to a wildcard address.

-         .. option:: public = <ip|hostname>:<port>, deprecated

-            The IP/UDP address of this router interface.

-            .. admonition:: Deprecated
-               :class: caution

-               Replaced by :option:`underlay.local <topology-json local>`.

-         .. option:: bind = <ip>, deprecated

-            IP address of this router interface.
-Overrides IP of :option:`underlay.public <topology-json public>`.

-            .. admonition:: Deprecated
-               :class: caution

-               Replaced by :option:`underlay.local <topology-json local>`.
+If the router is behind NAT, this field must be set to the non-public address;
+            that is, the address that the router should bind to.

       .. option:: bfd, optional